zenobio93/seat-docs/docs/upgrading/from_seat_3_0.md

     Last but not least, we assume you are authenticated against your server as root user.

+!!! warning

+    This guide is for those who have a blade install and does not apply to docker installations!

 ## Requirements

 - Check [SeAT 4.0 requirements]